 It should come as no surprise that the mighty Danube (Donau in German, Duna in Hungarian) is wide.
 At one of the narrowest parts, at the Liberty Bridge, it is 280 metres wide.
 And this is where we start this combined walk and public transportation trip.

-The map below shows the approximate and simplified route to follow.
+The map below shows the approximate and simplified routes to follow in Pest.
+This walk is the red route, marked #2.
 According to Google Maps the 4 km will take around one hour to walk.
 Zoom in and out of the map as you like and click on the markers.
 The map may also be expanded into a new tab.

 Liberty Bridge and around